Free day at state museums

 Canoe Trips at Lahontan

 Glide through the waters of Lahontan, enjoying the serenity and wildlife of the Carson River.
 Canoe trips start just below the Lahontan Dam along the Carson River and go down to the Irrigation Diversion Dam.
 This route is relatively flat and will be great for beginners learning the basics of canoeing.
-Participants must provide their own canoes and bring sun block and drinking water.
-Space is limited, so make reservations by calling 775-577-2226 and specify which Saturday for canoeing.
+Canoes, paddles and life jackets will be provided, but participants will need to bring sun block and drinking water.
+Space is limited, so make reservations by calling 775-577-2226.

 WHERE: Lahontan Dam River Camp is located at 16799 Lahontan Dam Road in Fallon.
 From Highway 50, in between Silver Springs and Leetville Junction, turn south onto Lahontan Dam Road.
 Continue on Lahontan Dam Road, past the bridge, and stay on the paved road to the main entrance of the park.